primer/react/contributor-docs/adrs/adr-xxx-behavior-isolation.md

  - Not share behaviour code between Primer View Components
  - Not use Custom Elements to drive behaviour of components

-The assumptions, findings, and conclusions were weakly founded and have changed substantially since the approval of that ADR and many no longer hold true.
+Our perspective on the assumptions, findings, and conclusions in the ADR have changed substantially since its approval.
 This document will revisit some of those assumptions, and describe the current state of affairs, and conclude based on that:

 ### Updates on Findings